Purdue vs. Illinois NCAA Football Odds, Plays and Insights | September 25, 2021

 Illinois Stats and Trends

-- So far this year Illinois has two wins against the spread.

-- Illinois' games this year have eclipsed the over/under two times in four opportunities (50%).
+- Illinois' games this year have gone over the total in two out of four opportunities (50%).

-- Illinois is 2-1 against the spread and 1-2 overall in games when it puts up more than 16.0 points.
+- Illinois is 2-1 against the spread and 1-2 overall in games when it scores more than 16.0 points.

-- Illinois is 2-2 against the spread and 1-3 overall when the team totals over 309.7 yards.
+- In games that Illinois churns out over 309.7 yards, the team is 2-2 against the spread and 1-3 overall.

 - The Fighting Illini have turned the ball over five times this season, three more turnovers than the Boilermakers have forced (2).